Introduction to Buddhism from an Islamic Point of View

 The founder of Buddhism, Shakyamuni, was a prince of the small city state of Kapilavastu on the border of present-day northern India and Nepal two and a half thousand years ago.
 After seeing the physical and mental sufferings of his subjects, Shakyamuni renounced his royal life and spent many years in meditation seeking the way for all beings to become liberated from their problems and attain to lasting happiness.
 As a result of his intense compassion for others and his deep understanding, he was able to overcome all his shortcomings, limitations and problems and realize all his potentials so that he became a Buddha.
 A Buddha is not an omnipotent God, but is literally someone who is “totally awake” so that he or she may be of fullest help to others.
 Shakyamuni Buddha then spent the rest of his life teaching others the techniques for awakening that he had realized so that they too could become fully enlightened Buddhas themselves.

 The mid-twentieth century scholar, Hamid Abdul Qadir, in his Buddha the Great: His Life and Philosophy (Arabic: Budha al-Akbar Hayatoh wa Falsaftoh), postulates that the Prophet Dhu’l-Kifl, meaning “the one from Kifl,” mentioned twice in the Quran (Al-Anbiya 85 and Sad 48) as patient and good, refers to Shakyamuni Buddha.
 Although most scholars identify Dhu'l-Kifl with the Prophet Ezekiel, Qadir explains that “Kifl” is the Arabicized form of Kapila, short for Kapilavastu.
 He also proposes that the Qur’anic mention of the fig tree (At-Tin 1-5) refers to Buddha as well, since he attained to enlightenment at the foot of one.
-Some scholars accept this theory and, as support for this position, point out that the eleventh-century Muslim historian of India, al-Biruni, referred to Buddha as a Prophet.
+Some scholars accept this theory and, as support for this position, point out that the eleventh-century Persian Muslim scholar of Indian history, al-Biruni, referred to Buddha as a Prophet.
 Others dismiss this last piece of evidence and explain that al-Biruni was merely describing that people in India regarded Buddha as a prophet.

 Some scholars associate the prophesied future Buddha Maitreya, the Loving or Merciful One, with the Prophet Muhammad as the servant of the Merciful One.
 Although the truths that Buddha realized under the fig tree are not described as revelation, later great Buddhist masters have received revelations of sacred texts, such as Asanga in fourth century India directly from Maitreya in Tushita, the Heaven Filled with Joy.